catseye/SixtyPical/README.md

 Question the value of the "consistent initialization" principle for `if` statement analysis.

+Part of this is the trashes at the end; I think what it should be is that the trashes after the `if` is the union of the trashes in each of the branches; this would obviate the need to `trash` values explicitly, but if you tried to access them afterwards, it would still error.

 ### Tail-call optimization

 More generally, define a block as having zero or one `goto`s at the end.  (and `goto`s cannot